binary132/juju/doc/actions.md

  - Each of these Action names MUST be the top level key of a map.
  - Each Action MUST have a string as its name, which MAY contain but MUST NOT begin or end with hyphens.
 Each Action MUST have only lowercase names.
- - The map for each named action MUST be two keys: `description` and `params`.
+ - The map for each named action MUST have ONLY keys `description` and `params` and SHOULD have both, but both keys MAY be omitted.
  - `description` MUST have a string value.
 This value SHOULD be the short description of the Action.
- - `params` MUST be the top level key of a map, but the map MAY be an empty map.
+ - `params` MUST be the top level key of a map, but the map MAY be empty.
- - The map for `params` MUST specify [JSON-Schema](http://json-schema.org/) for all parameters for the action, as in the following example.
+ - The map for `params` MUST specify [JSON-Schema](http://json-schema.org/) for the parameters for the action, as in the following example.
  - The map for `params` MUST NOT contain a `$schema` key.  `$schema` is not supported by Actions at this time.